music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 point
 labelled as "t1".

-{% include plainExample.html example="./v3/examples/performances/performances-sample309.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample309.xml" valid="true" version=page.version %}

 Having identified a point of interest, another feature of the encoding may be associated with this point using its **@when** attribute:

-{% include plainExample.html example="./v3/examples/performances/performances-sample310.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample310.xml" valid="true" version=page.version %}

 One use of the association created between the annotation and the time point is to display